swiftlang/sourcekit-lsp/Contributor Documentation/Background Indexing.md

 ### Status tracking

 When SourceKit-LSP is launched, all targets are considered to be out-of-date.
-This needs to be done because source files might have changed since SourceKit-LSP was last started – if the module wasn’t modified since the last SourceKit-LSP launch, we re-prepare the target and rely on the build system to produce a fast null build.
+This needs to be done because source files might have changed since SourceKit-LSP was last started – if the module wasn’t modified since the last SourceKit-LSP launch, we re-prepare the target and rely on the build server to produce a fast null build.

 After we have prepared a target, we mark it as being up-to-date in `SemanticIndexManager.preparationUpToDateTracker`.
-That way we don’t need to invoke the build system every time we want to perform semantic functionality of a source file, which saves us the time of a null build (which can hundreds of milliseconds for SwiftPM).
+That way we don’t need to invoke the build server every time we want to perform semantic functionality of a source file, which saves us the time of a null build (which can hundreds of milliseconds for SwiftPM).
 If a source file is changed (as noted through file watching), all of its target’s dependencies are marked as out-of-date.
 Note that the target that the source file belongs to is not marked as out-of-date – preparation of a target builds all dependencies but does not need to build the target’s module itself.
 The next operation that requires the target to be prepared will trigger a preparation job.

 ## Updating the index store